• Skip to main content

 Danny Meyer: Hospitality and Humanity [The Knowledge Project Ep. #115]

 Celebrated restaurateur Danny Meyer discusses the intersection between hospitality and humanity, and why we’re all invested in the hospitality business.
-In this episode we define hospitality and how to deliver it the right way, how to scale a feeling, whether Meyer is a bricklayer or a mason, hiring great people, why restaurants that survive more than one year still sometimes fail, and so much more.
+In this episode, we define hospitality and how to deliver it the right way, how to scale a feeling, whether Meyer is a bricklayer or a mason, how to hire great people, why restaurants that survive more than one year still sometimes fail, and so much more.

 Meyer is the Chief Executive Officer of the Union Square Hospitality Group, which comprises some of New York’s most beloved and acclaimed restaurants, including Gramercy Tavern, The Modern, and Maialino.
 In 2004 Meyer and USHG founded the wildly popular Shake Shack, a New York fast casual restaurant chain that has since grown to more than 250 locations around the world.